Free Picnic Lunch Wall

 What to Expect

 Pitch 1: The crux comes 12ft off the ground with an arguably un-protectable boulder problem that cranks a poor finger lock while surmounting an awkward roof (V5).
 Continue up banged-out peg scars that offer some pretty fun, and pumpy sport-type climbing and reasonably decent gear.
 Climb past a couple of bolts, and then enter the ugly.
 A section of dirty, broken rock, with a sweet guano fist jam through the worst rock and climbing on the whole wall.
 It was cleaned extensively, but how long do you spend polishing a turd?
 Skip the rap-hangers to the left of the crack, and above the rock and climbing improve considerably for the pitches' ending.
-Clip one historic angle (leave it for nostalgia!!!) and end at the great belay stance with updated, bomber anchors.
+Clip one historic pin (an angle, leave it for nostalgia!!!) and end at the great belay stance with updated, bomber anchors.
 180' 5.12

 Note: freed mid 1980's by Bob McGown the morning after a rageing wedding party.
 Alan Watts hid and watched from a distance to validate the ascent!
 12a has become 12c from repeated nailing- no more nailing!

 Pitch 2: The Muddy Traverse: head straight right across the obvious shelf, clipping a couple of updated bolts, and then placing cams in the peg scars in the roof's underclings.
 When the foot shelf disappears and the exposure heightens, updated bolts appear for the clipping.
-The pitch culminates with an amazingly exposed boulder problem that cranks the roof with 200ft of overhanging air tugging you toward the Crooked river below.
+The pitch culminates with an amazingly exposed boulder problem that cranks the roof with 200ft of overhanging air tugging you toward the Crooked River below.
 With the right beta the move isn't too bad (V5ish), but with out it, c'est tre engage.
 Pass a couple more updated aidin' bolts to another sweet b-lay stance.
 85ft traverse 5.12c.

 Pitch 3: The Clean Corner: Looking at this section of rock from the ground below, I would have sworn this was going to be a vision quest pitch, au contraire!
 Nice creamy stone (like on Monkey Face), plenty of bolts and a bit of gear see you through a truly enjoyable pitch of stemming and arete grabbing.
 Crux at the end- watch the little ledge fall- again, ends at a sweet belay stance with rap hangers.
 85' 5.11d